majuid/DeepNav/Readme.md

 local position from the raw IMU, Barometer, and Magnetometer measurements.
 No GPS, camera or any other sensor is needed.
 This system works with the [PX4 autopilot](https://px4.io/) using [MAVROS](http://wiki.ros.org/mavros) in realtime.

 ## Reference
-If you need to dive deeper into the science behind DeepNav, you download the paper preprint
+If you need to dive deeper into the science behind DeepNav, you can download the paper preprint

 https://arxiv.org/abs/2109.04861

+please cite as

+    @misc{abdulmajuid2021gpsdenied,
+          title={GPS-Denied Navigation Using Low-Cost Inertial Sensors and Recurrent Neural Networks}, author={Ahmed AbdulMajuid and Osama Mohamady and Mohannad Draz and Gamal El-bayoumi}, year={2021},
+          eprint={2109.04861},
+          archivePrefix={arXiv},
+          primaryClass={eess.SP}
+    }

 ## Considerations